awsdocs/iam-user-guide/doc_source/access_policies_manage-edit.md

 # Editing IAM policies<a name="access_policies_manage-edit"></a>

 A [policy](access_policies.md) is an entity that, when attached to an identity or resource, defines their permissions\.
 Policies are stored in AWS as JSON documents and are attached to principals as *identity\-based policies* in IAM\.
-You can attach an identity\-based policy to a principal \(or identity\), such as an IAM group, user, or role\.
+You can attach an identity\-based policy to a principal \(or identity\), such as an IAM user group, user, or role\.
 Identity\-based policies include AWS managed policies, customer managed policies, and [inline policies](access_policies_managed-vs-inline.md)\.
 You can edit customer managed policies and inline policies in IAM\.
 AWS managed policies cannot be edited\.
 The number and size of IAM resources in an AWS account are limited\.
 For more information, see [IAM and STS quotas](reference_iam-quotas.md)\.

 **Topics**
 + [View policy access](#manage-edit_prerequisites)